-AUX IN jack:
+AUX IN iack:

-The AUX IN jack is located in the center console.
+The AUX IN jack is located on the lower center of the instrument panel.
 The AUX IN audio input jack accepts any standard analog audio input such as from a portable cassette tape/CD player, MP3 player or laptop computer.